 Outside North America people often confuse Canadians with Americans, or when they speak French, with Frenchmen.
 To be fair, even Americans sometimes forget that Canada also has a large French speaking population.

-Canadians are often depicted as Mounties, hockey players, lumberjacks or wildlife hunters.
+Canadians are often depicted as Mounties, hockey and/or curling players, lumberjacks or wildlife hunters.

 In many countries frequented by American tourists, the advice "pretend you're Canadian" is often given.

 Canadians also tend to be portrayed as a lot less jingoistic than Americans.
 Quebec separatism may be mentioned, but Western separatism might as well not exist.